Pherpher089-zz/Lambda-Notes/Code Challenge/Leet_Code_Learning/Arrays_101.md

 ## In Place Operations
 This is modifying the data in the array without creating any additional variables or arrays.
 This is a space saving technique and is encountered in many interviews.

+## A Better Repeated Deletion Algorithm
+The objective is to remove all duplicate values from the array.
+This has to be done in place and in O(n) time.
+Previously this may have been done with a nested loop but this requires only one iteration.